 Remember to put dollar stores into the rotation for pantry staples.
-A recent Cheapism.com investigation found a basket of items, including aluminum foil, cereal, dish soap, sugar, and spices, priced lower at the dollar store than at Walmart.
+Items such as aluminum foil, cereal, dish soap, sugar, and spices can be found for less at a dollar store than at Walmart.
 While the dollar store doesn't naturally come to mind for groceries, shoppers will find deals on packaged goods such as oatmeal and pancake mix.

 The freezer can be a thrifty consumer's best friend.
 Keep an eye out for buy-one-get-one-free deals and other discounts and stock up at the supermarket bakery, in the dairy aisle, in the refrigerator case, and even in the produce department.
 Freeze the extra and thaw when needed.
 Bread and blueberries stay fresh in a deep-freeze state for up to one year, milk for three months, butter for six, and fresh orange juice for four.

-The Natural Resources Defense Council reports that the average American tosses out 20 pounds of food a month, including large amounts of fresh fruits and vegetables.
+The average American tosses out more than 33 pounds of food a month, including large amounts of fresh fruits and vegetables, the Natural Resources Defense Council reports.
 Fresh produce is nutritionally satisfying and certainly looks good, and in season it can be a bargain.
 But opting for frozen fruits and vegetables saves consumers year-round.
-Frozen produce lasts far longer and often costs less up front (e.g., an ear of fresh corn costs at least 25 cents while a 10.8-ounce bag of frozen kernels costs $1 or so).
+Frozen produce lasts far longer and often costs less up front (e.g., an ear of fresh corn costs at least 25 cents, while a 10.8-ounce bag of frozen kernels costs $1 or so).

 That same seafood labeled "previously frozen" at the seafood counter is often available for far less in the freezer aisle.
 Allowing a little extra time to thaw the fish at home before cooking could net big savings.